-Stress is one of the most common causes of hair loss.
+Stress – It is one of the most common causes of hair loss.
 Stress is a condition which affects everyone to varying degrees.
 A little bit of stress is entirely normal.
 However, excessive stress can wreak havoc on the body.
 One of the most common examples of the damage that stress can do to the body is hair loss.
 Others include weight loss, heart disease, and even stroke.

-Cancer and hair loss are strongly linked.
+Cancer – Hair loss and cancer are strongly linked.
 This is because one major cancer treatment known as Chemotherapy causes hair from your head, eyelashes, and body to fall out.
 Chemotherapy works by killing the rapidly growing cancer cells in the body.
 Unfortunately, this means it also kills the cells that control hair growth and often leads to hair loss.

-Alopecia is a medical condition that causes rapid and severe hair loss.
+Alopecia – It is a medical condition that causes rapid and severe hair loss.
 This is an autoimmune disease, which means it is caused by the immune system attacking the body.
 In the case of alopecia, the immune system attacks the hair.
 There are different types of alopecia, including androgenetic alopecia and traction alopecia.
 All types cause hair loss.

 Eating disorders – They are a common cause of hair loss.
 In particular, anorexia nervosa and bulimia can cause this distressing side effect.
 This happens because people with these eating disorders have fewer protein stores in their bodies.
 When this happens, the body has to prioritize other bodily functions that depend on protein, such as organ function.
 As a result, hair follicles don’t get the amount of protein that they need (they are basically made up of protein), and growth is stunted as a result.

 According to the American Academy of Dermatology, there are a number of things that you can do to maintain healthy hair and keep hair loss at bay.

-Hair Care: Practicing good hair care can make a significant difference to the health of your hair.
+Hair Care – Practicing good hair care can make a significant difference to the health of your hair.
 Keeping the hair clean without over washing, using hair masks and serums to lock in moisture, and avoiding the use of heated styling tools and tight braids can all maintain healthier hair.

-Diet: Your hair relies on certain vitamins, minerals and other key nutrients in order to be at its best.
+Diet – Your hair relies on certain vitamins, minerals, and other key nutrients in order to be at its best.
 Consuming a healthy, balanced diet can make a huge difference to your hair health.
 In particular, eating vitamin-rich foods such as leafy green vegetables and natural fats such as oily fish can give your hair a boost from the inside out.

-Managing Stress: Stress is one of the leading causes of hair loss, so managing stress can be a highly effective preventative measure.
+Managing Stress – Stress is one of the leading causes of hair loss, so managing stress can be a highly effective preventative measure.
 Stress management can look different to everyone.

-For some people it involves taking long walks and getting plenty of fresh air.
+For some people, it involves taking long walks and getting plenty of fresh air.
 For others is involved tackling the work/life balance.
 For some people mindfulness meditation and talk therapies are great stress relievers.
 Finding what works for you and working it into your day to day life can make a huge difference to your mood and your health as a result.

 ]If your hair loss is caused by an underlying medical condition, medical treatment is most likely required.
 Depending on the condition in question, the treatment could be anything from topical corticosteroids to antidepressant medications.
-The health of your hair, skin and nails may not seem particularly important.
+The health of your hair, skin, and nails may not seem particularly important.
 However, it is a strong indication of your general health and when problems arise, it often suggests that there is something amiss.

 While these lifestyle changes can certainly go a long way to preventing hair thinning or loss, sometimes they aren’t enough.
 This is why it’s recommended that, if you continue to experience hair loss having taken these steps, you should make an appointment with an MD, a dermatologist or other medical professional.